thefunguy010/pixi-8/README.md

 # pixi-8
-It is a 8 bit art program
+It is a 8 bit pixel art program